Export and import projects and repositories

 The below table lists the entities that will be imported and exported during migration.

-Git LFS objects migration needs to be run separately.
-You can use this Git LFS migration process to export these objects.
+- Git LFS objects migration needs to be run separately.
+You can use this Git LFS migration process to export these objects (LFS objects on file system).

 |Git||Git repositories on file system|